DanielWinning/LaravelBase/README.md

 When you're setting up a new Laravel application, there tends to be a load of scaffolding and setup that needs to be done before you can actually get into building the meat and bones of your app.
 This aims to take care of some monotonous setup stages.
+It's a super easy, minimal fuss Breeze setup. *EasyBreezy* if you're a fan of shit names.

 **This is built to work with my go-to workflow and may not have the desired tools for everyone's needs.**